refaktor/rye/INTRO_2.md

 > It's like you would have a python's lists and your code is also just a python's list.

-That quote from the first chapter about all Rye here being the _Do dialect_ makes a little more sense now, but more still later.
+That quote from the first chapter, about all Rye here being just the _Do dialect_ makes a little more sense now.
+In fact, Rye (as __Rebol__ - they invented all this) is a data description language (think JSON).
+And it has many interpreters of that data, one of them is the __do__ function, the __do dialect__.

 [&lt; Previous chapter](./INTRO_1.md) - [Next chapter&gt;](./INTRO_3.md)